leockl/Pythia_x_v2/README.md

+# Notes
-# Frontend for Leo testing is on streamlit
+Frontend for Leo testing is on streamlit

 Same logic for Bruno React and Testing